bcgsc/NanoSim/README.md

 ## Dependencies

 > **_NOTE:_**  Please kindly note that the pretrained models in NanoSim (v3.0.2) were made using an older version of `scikit-learn` (e.g. <=0.22.1).
 If you have to use these models (instead of creating your own models), then you **must** use `scikit-learn=0.22.1` but not the newer versions.
 If you have a newer version of `scikit-learn` installed, then you will get the error for `No module named 'sklearn.neighbors.kde'`.
 If you would like to create your own models (instead of using the pretrained models), then NanoSim should work just fine with `scikit-learn=1.0.2` from our experience.
-The next release of NanoSim will include newly pre-trained models with the updated versions of required packages in order to solve the incompatibility issues.
+For future releases of NanoSim, we will try to include newly pre-trained models with the updated versions of required packages in order to solve the incompatibility issues.

 ![Python}](https://img.shields.io/pypi/pyversions/py)
 Python packages: